a7ul/blog/src/pages/react-custom-renderer-1/index.md

 ---

-We will continue with rest of the post here: <a href='/react-custom-renderer-2/' target='_blank'>⚛️✌️ Part 2/3 - Beginners guide to React Renderers.
+We will continue with rest of the post here: <a href='/react-custom-renderer-2/' target='_blank'>⚛️✌️ Part 2/3 - Beginners guide to Custom React Renderers.
 How to build your own renderer from scratch?</a>.

 ---